 Result of the overfitted backtest

 The optimization of the stop-loss and target that I proceeded with gave me a performance of 14.86% during the test period.
-The success rate of this strategy is 47.5%, the drawdown is four times lower than the runup, and the risk/reward ratio is 1.8.
+This strategy’s success rate is 47.5%, the drawdown is four times lower than the runup, and the risk/reward ratio is 1.8.
 In other words, the result of this backtest does not show any lack or problem.
 It even looks perfectly acceptable!

 Over-fitted backtest Prorealtime